NascHQ/termtools/README.md

-# Bash Profile by Nasc
+# Bash Profile in JavaScript

 Easy to customize, built on top of the power of JavaScript and Bash, it ads a bunch of _aliases_, functions, features and extra funcionality for your bash profile.